Frontiers Media

 Frontiers Media SA is a publisher of peer-reviewed, open access, scientific journals currently active in science, technology, and medicine.
-It was founded in 2007 by Kamila and Henry Markram, and has since expanded to other academic fields.
-Frontiers is based in Lausanne, Switzerland, with other offices in London, Madrid, Seattle and Brussels.
+It was founded in 2007 by Kamila and Henry Markram.
+Frontiers is based in Lausanne, Switzerland, with offices in the United Kingdom, Spain, and China.
 In 2022, Frontiers employed more than 1,400 people, across 14 countries.
 All Frontiers journals are published under a Creative Commons Attribution License.